dflook/cloudformation-dns-certificate/README.md

 The [DomainValidationOption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-certificatemanager-certificate-domainvalidationoption.html) has a additional properties `Route53RoleArn` and `Route53RoleExternalId` which allow assuming a role before creating DNS validation records.
 This lets you create a certificate for a hosted zone in another account.

+The additional `KeyAlgorithm` property allows setting the key algorithm used to generate the key pair used by the certificate.

 ### Certificate Resource

 #### Syntax